Chart Color Schemes

 Darch is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Darch's dwelling structure, as per the latest Census, consisted of 93.8% houses and 6.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-Perth metro had 92.2% houses and 7.8% other dwellings.
+Darch's dwelling structure, as per the latest Census, consisted of 93.8% houses and 6.2% other dwellings.
+In comparison, Perth metro had 92.2% houses and 7.8% other dwellings.
 Home ownership in Darch was at 26.3%, with mortgaged dwellings at 59.7% and rented ones at 14.0%.
 The median monthly mortgage repayment in the area was $2,000, higher than Perth metro's average of $1,898.
-Median weekly rent in Darch was $460, compared to Perth metro's $350.
-Nationally, Darch's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median weekly rent figure in Darch was $460, compared to Perth metro's $350.
+Nationally, Darch's mortgage repayments were higher at $2,000 compared to the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing